Supplemental Newborn Screen, Blood Spot

 3. Do not stack wet specimens.

-Additional Information: Patient education brochures in English (Supply T523) and Spanish (Supply T535) are available upon request.
+2. Patient education brochures in English (T523) and Spanish (T535) are available upon request.

 Specimen Minimum Volume Defines the amount of specimen required to perform an assay once, including instrument and container dead space.
 Submitting the minimum specimen volume makes it impossible to repeat the test or perform confirmatory or perform reflex testing.
 In some situations, a minimum specimen volume may result in a QNS (quantity not sufficient) result, requiring a second specimen to be collected.